akshayseshadri/minimax-fidelity-estimation/README.md

 This will create an environment with the name `minimax_fidelity`.
 To start using this environment, run `conda activate minimax_fidelity`.

 # Usage
-The code can be interactively via the Python/IPython console or through the commandline.
-We provide instructions for both these.
+The code can be used interactively via the Python/IPython console or through the commandline.
+We provide instructions for both these scenarios.

 The typical workflow is as follows:
 1. Specify the target state, measurement settings, and the confidence level through a YAML file. ([YAML](https://pyyaml.org/) is a human-readable markup language, which can be parsed by a computer.)